benchmark-urbanism/postgis/README.md

     shongololo/postgis
 docker logs -f <docker image id>
 ```

-Or if running detached, use the -d flag instead of -i and -t.

 If you are running the container using an existing folder that already contains a configured database, then you can omit the environment flags.
 If you omit the environment arguments and a database has not already been initialised, then the default values will be used.